Skip to content

 Static methods and fieldsSupported

-Abstract classesNot supported
+Abstract classesNot yet supported

 Private class fields (#field)Not supported